 Figure 6.7.2-1 SMF selection based on AF influence Request

 This procedure is example to illustrate how to select an SMF based on AF influence traffic routing request.
 After the PDU Session is established the SMF activate the traffic routing towards the Edge Hosting Environment.
-When the UE sends DNS query request, the I-UPF can detect the DNS query message targeting particular FQDN or DNS Server address and route the DNS query request towards Edge Hosting Environment.

 1. The AM-PCF subscribe DataSet "Application Data" and Data Subset "AF traffic influence request information" in the UDR.